AmanJhaDoon/Remnux_installation/README.md

 - Once the installation is complete, open the VirtualBox application.

 # Steps to install REmnux on oracle VM
-# Installing the REMnux virtual machine in Oracle VM VirtualBox is a straightforward process.:
+# Installing the REMnux in Oracle VM VirtualBox is a straightforward process.:

 - Open Oracle VM VirtualBox and click on the "New" button to create a new virtual machine.
 - Choose a name for the virtual machine and select "Linux" as the type, and "Ubuntu (64-bit)" as the version.